Martin Andanar

-Jose Ruperto Martin Marfori Andanar (born August 21, 1974) is a Filipino television news personality, news anchor, radio commentator, podcaster, and voice-over artist.
-He served as the secretary of the Presidential Communications Office of the Philippines under the Duterte administration.
+Jose Ruperto Martin Marfori Andanar (born August 21, 1974) is a Filipino television news personality, news anchor, radio commentator, podcaster, voice-over artist and a columnist.
+He served as the former secretary of the Presidential Communications Office of the Philippines under the Duterte administration.

-Andanar was the head of News5 Everywhere, the online news video and audio portal of TV5, anchored Andar ng mga Balita on TV5, Radyo5 92.3 News FM and One PH, sister stations of TV5.
-He was also a voice-over talent of News5, AksyonTV, and Radyo5 92.3 News FM.
+Andanar was the former head of News5 Everywhere, the online news video and audio portal of TV5 Network, anchored several newscasts of TV5, Radyo5 92.3 News FM and AksyonTV, sister stations of TV5 Network.
+He was also a voice-over talent of News5.

 In June 2016, it was announced that Andanar would be joining the administration of President Rodrigo Duterte as the secretary of the Presidential Communications Operations Office, replacing Sonny Coloma.
 He was tasked with supervising both the operations of the government's news and information agencies.

 In March 2022, Andanar was named acting presidential spokesperson after former Cabinet Secretary Karlo Nograles was appointed as chairperson of the Civil Service Commission.